iterative/dvc.org/content/docs/command-reference/import.md

   want to "DVCfy" this state of the project (see also `dvc commit`).

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from the remote.
 The default value is `4 * cpu_count()`.
-For SSH remotes, the default is `4`.
 Using more jobs may speed up the operation.
 Note that the default value can be set in the source repo using the `jobs` config option of `dvc remote modify`.

 - `--desc <text>` - user description of the data (optional).
 This doesn't affect any DVC operations.